ThomasAntalCsipa/ThomasAntalCsipa/README.md

 ## What I like :heart:

 ### To make
 I like to make games and low level programs.
-Working with the computer to make somthing cool.
+I like working with computers on a low to make something cool.

 ### To use
 My favourite coding language is *Brain F\*ck*.
-I like Brain F*ck beacuse it realy is just what the core of a computer does and it is limited in some ways, but **limitation breeds creativity**.
+I like Brain F*ck because it really is just what the core of a computer does and it is limited in some ways, but **limitation breeds creativity**.
-If I want to make something bigger, then I use Godot.
+If I want to make something bigger, like a program with an reactive UI or a video game, then I use Godot.

 ### To develop
 I love to develop systems frames and make the core of programs.